ziirish/burp-ui/.gitlab/issue_templates/Bug.md

 - Any piece of configuration that might help understand/reproduce the problem
 - Any other information that you may find useful such as screenshots, etc.

+**WARNING**: be sure to remove any sensitive data from your logs/configurations.

 Thanks

 Below is an example of a expected bug report: